slowshutter/mcn-2020-git-haiku/index.md

-This is the new line
+None is travelling
-above white
+these heavy snow-flakes settling
-A water-jewel
+from the kiri tree.